bagisto/bagisto-docs/docs/master/architecture/packages.md

 - Defines structured data models and repository patterns for efficient data handling and interaction.

-- Allows administrators to create new products, update existing ones, and manage product lifecycles efficiently.
+- Allows administrators to create new products, update existing ones, and manage product life cycle efficiently.

 ### Sales